Oceanir

 Can Oceanir detect fake real estate photos?+

 Oceanir geolocates the photo, not the listing.
 If a property photo claimed to be in Miami resolves to a development in Mexico, that geographic mismatch is the fraud signal.
-Upload the listing photo and review the coordinates, confidence, and visual cues Oceanir returns.
+Upload the listing photo and review the coordinates, confidence, and visual cues Orca returns.

 What visual cues expose a fraudulent listing photo?+